Washington State Liquor and Cannabis Board: Enforcement and Education Division

 Enforcement Officers are assigned to the Education and Enforcement Division enforcing state alcohol, tobacco, vapor, cannabis products, and drug laws.
-These officers are considered limited-authority law enforcement with authority only over the state's alcohol, tobacco, vapor, cannabis products, and drug laws.
+These officers are fully sworn state trained police officers who are considered limited-authority law enforcement with authority only over the state's alcohol, tobacco, vapor, cannabis products, and drug laws.
 The Enforcement Division conducts compliance checks where underage and undercover Investigative Aides attempt to purchase alcohol or tobacco products from state licensed businesses.
 Individuals who sell to minors are cited and the associated business receives a notice of an administrative violation accompanied by associated fines.
+Officers serve search warrants and support local, state and federal agencies conducting alcohol, cannabis, tobacco, and vapor related investigations across the state.
 Officers also conduct premises checks and operations to detect public safety violations such as overserving patrons.

-The current Chief of the Enforcement and Education Division is Chandra Brady as of January 29, 2021 according to the Agency.
-The Division has regional offices in Federal Way, Tacoma, Spokane, Mountlake Terrace and Mount Vernon as well as field offices in Seattle and Pasco.
+The current Chief of the Enforcement and Education Division Lawerence Grant PhD as of March 3, 2025 according to the Agency.
+The Division has regional offices in Federal Way, Olympia,] and Mount Vernon as well as field offices in Seattle, Yakima, and Pasco.